joshio1/joshio1.github.io/_posts/2025-07-25-tts-stt-rails.markdown

     - Asssembly, Eleven Labs, Deepgram
       - These are either good for TTS and STT
       - None of these have a direct ruby client and will need to be investigated individually as for how to implement.

+## Implementation with OpenAI and Websockets

+- There are three important js files:
+  - voice_chat_ai_manager.js
+  - audio_manager.js
+  - voice_chat_ai_channel.js
+  - realtime_controller.js
+- There are also corresponding rb files
+  - voice_chat_ai_channel.rb

+### Doubts

+- audio management is done in audio_manager and is also done in voice_chat_ai_manager.
+Is it required in both?
+- there are many unused variables in voice_chat_ai_manager. can we remove those?